Chenchen2001/MISGroupWork/README.md

 | score   | tinyint  |YES| | NULL    |       |
 | postscript   | varchar(5) | YES  |     | NULL    |       |

-There might be the same `course_recog` appears in the far future, but there's  no need for me to think so far as its probability is so low😀.
+There might be same `course_recog`s appear in the far future, but there's  no need for me to think so far as its probability is so low😀.